-Think twice before jetting off on an overseas or interstate cosmetic surgery ‘holiday’ and putting your health in the hands of your travel agent.
+Before jetting off on an overseas or interstate cosmetic surgery ‘holiday’ it is important to think twice and consider the possible risks of putting your health in the hands of your travel agent.

 Absolute Cosmetic Medicine can offer a qualified second opinion and provide comprehensive information so you can compare the costs and make an informed decision about your cosmetic surgery procedure.

-While the sound of a cheap surgical makeover abroad before relaxing pool-side to recover may sound appealing, the real costs to your purse, and health may be much higher than you anticipated.
+While the sound of a cheaper surgical makeover abroad before relaxing pool-side to recover may sound appealing, the real costs to your purse, and health may be much higher than you anticipated.

 Reduce your risk

 All surgery carries risk, no matter where it is performed.
 But those risks are increased in countries where medical and health regulations are not as stringent as in Australia.